palaseus/Adrenochain/README.md

 **⚠️ Important Note**: This is a research and development platform.
 While it includes comprehensive testing and advanced features, it is **NOT production-ready** and should not be used in production environments without extensive security audits and additional development.

-**🎉 Major Update**: Week 11-12 Polish & Production phase completed with exceptional performance metrics and comprehensive testing validation!
+**🎉 Major Update**: Advanced DeFi platform completed with exceptional performance metrics and comprehensive testing validation!

 ## ✨ **Key Features**